andyarvanitis/idris-cplusplus/README.md

 ### Experimental C++11 backend for Idris

 ### Motivations for this
-* I felt like improving my Haskell and Idris, and getting familiar with C++11
+* I felt like improving my Haskell and Idris, and getting familiar with new C++11 features
 * ???

 ### Some features/benefits